 Google recently announced a major change to the mobile search experience by way of the introduction of continuous scrolling.
-This new functionality builds on Google’s redesign of the mobile search results page, which began rolling out early in 2021.
+This new functionality builds on This new functionality builds on the search engine marketshare leader’s redesign of the mobile search results page, which began rolling out early in 2021.

-By removing the natural stopping point that is the “See more” button, Google is enabling searchers to seamlessly continue browsing until they find the best answer for their needs.
+By removing the natural stopping point that is the “See more” button in Google Search, Google is enabling searchers to seamlessly browse continuous content until they find the best answer for their needs.

 What does continuous scrolling on mobile mean for enterprise brands, and how can you best take advantage of this opportunity for greater online visibility?
 We’ll explore the answers to these questions below.